Bananz0/GalaxyBookEnabler/README.md

 - **Check Wi-Fi adapter type**: Quick Share requires **Intel Wi-Fi AX** (not AC)
 - **Check Bluetooth adapter**: Quick Share requires **Intel Bluetooth** radio
 - **AC card error**: If you see "A software or driver update is required", your Intel AC card is not supported
+- **AC9560 confirmed working**: Intel AC9560 has been tested and works with Quick Share
 - **Third-party Bluetooth**: USB Bluetooth dongles or non-Intel Bluetooth will cause failures
 - **Verify installation**: Check if app is properly installed
 - **Sign in**: Ensure you're signed into Samsung Account